 \section{Abstract}

-In this paper some concepts of convex analysis on hyperbolic space are studied.
+In this paper some concepts of convex analysis on hyperbolic spaces are studied.
 We first study properties of the intrinsic distance, for instance, we present the spectral decomposition of its Hessian.
-Then, we study the concept of convex sets and the intrinsic projection onto these sets.
-We also study the concept of convex function and present the first and second order characterizations for these functions.
-An extensive study of the hyperbolic convex quadratic function is also presented.
+Next, we study the concept of convex sets and the intrinsic projection onto these sets.
+We also study the concept of convex functions and present first and second order characterizations of these functions, as well as some optimization concepts related to them.
+An extensive study of the hyperbolically convex quadratic functions is also presented.